Industrialising construction workflows via a cloud-native configuration platform

 A new product to transform the construction industry

 The final product was a high-level model that Ark has now developed into a full product that was launched in April.
-Speaking to Stuart again says, “Ark is now in full sales and marketing swing, booking demonstrations and securing trials of the software”.
+Speaking to Stuart again he says, “Ark is now in full sales and marketing swing, booking demonstrations and securing trials of the software”.

 “We ended up with a fairly advanced MVP, we've had some people in other tech companies that have seen it and said, it's more than an MVP.”